fuatboluk/unit/README.md

 # Compiling and Running

 * Run the `make` command in the source directory.
-* When the compilation is completed, a binary file with the name of unit will be created in the directory you are in.
-Copy this file into the `/usr/bin` directory.
+* When the compilation is complete, a binary file named unit will be created in the directory you are in.
+Then complete the installation of the software in the root directory with the `sudo make install` command.
-* Move the scripts folder in the project to the root directory and create your own units in the same structure.

 # Use of